 Hokkaido Puppies – Before You Buy…

 Prior to buying a puppy, we want you to be honest with yourself especially when you are dealing with a dog of this size and nature.

-In order to help, there are several questions that should be running through your mind not only as you read out guide but even after it.
+To help, there are several questions that should be running through your mind not only as you read out guide but even after it.

 Questions such as the following should be important to you:

 - Have you ever owned a dog before?

 - Have you ever had to train a dog?